 Wrightsville Beach and Wilmington, North Carolina

-This festive Wrightsville Beach tradition begins at 6 p.m. followed by fireworks.
+Celebrating its 30th anniversary in 2013, this festive Wrightsville Beach tradition begins at 6 p.m. followed by fireworks.
 The parade route travels along the Intracoastal Waterway between Wilmington and Wrightsville Beach.
 During the day visitors may enjoy the Festival in the Park from 10 a.m. until 4 p.m. and other fun events that take place in the area throughout the weekend to kick off the holiday season.

 Wrightsville Beach Hotels - Compare Prices